philipptrenz/ChurchTools-Facts-Reporter/README.md

 ## Improve it

 Any suggestion and improvement is highly welcome!
-If you encounter bugs write an [issue](https://github.com/philipptrenz/ChurchTools-Facts-Reporter/issues).
-If you have improved the software please share your improvements, in the sense of the open source philosophy, with a [pull request](https://help.github.com/en/articles/about-pull-requests).
+If you encounter a bug, please write an [issue](https://github.com/philipptrenz/ChurchTools-Facts-Reporter/issues).
+If you have improved the software, please share your improvements, in the sense of the open source philosophy, with a [pull request](https://help.github.com/en/articles/about-pull-requests).

 ### Install